Updated April 29, 2023

 - Talend stores connection strings in the Metadata where connection strings are defined.

-- Talend utilizes Palette to specify the type of task depending on the type of ETL work.
+- Talend uses Palette to specify the type of task depending on the kind of ETL work.

-- Processing Palette has various tasks which are used to filter and aggregate data and join multiple data source using the primary.
+- Processing Palette has various tasks that filter and aggregate data and joins multiple data sources using the primary.

 What is SSIS?

-SSIS stands for “SQL Server Integration Services”.
-To compete in the segment of data migration, ETL, and transformation, Microsoft had introduced SSIS.
-Microsoft empowers it with all the ammunition to help data migration, transformation, ETL and other function.
-This ETL tool can perform complex solution like reading data from different sources, analyzing and cleansing data, running ETL processes to update data warehouses, writing data to different sources and email to particular person or group.
-It includes a set of tools for developing and testing integration programs, called SQL Server Data Tools
+SSIS stands for “SQL Server Integration Services.”
+To compete in the segment of data migration, ETL, and transformation, Microsoft introduced SSIS.
+Microsoft empowers it with all the ammunition to help data migration, transformation, ETL, and other functions.
+This ETL tool can perform complex solutions like reading data from different sources, analyzing and cleansing data, running ETL processes to update data warehouses, writing data to other sources, and emailing a particular person or group.
+It includes tools for developing and testing integration programs called SQL Server Data Tools.

 Features of SSIS: